Fort Salonga, New York: Geography

 According to the United States Census Bureau, the CDP has a total area of 25.7 km2, of which 25.5 km2 is land and 0.3 km2, or 1.12%, is water.

+Fort Salonga borders Northport to the west, Kings Park to the east, and East Northport to the southwest.

 The Fort Salonga CDP includes the hamlet of Crab Meadow.